csruiliu/tensorflow_nlp/README.md

-# Train NLP models with PTB on TensorFlow #
+# Train NLP models on TensorFlow #

 ## Download and Prepare the Data ##